ygfalcon/Solsniper-zero/README.md

   also installed and is used by the order book utilities to watch the depth mmap for changes.

+   When a `wheelhouse/` directory is present in the project root the startup script and helper commands automatically add `--find-links wheelhouse --no-index` to `pip` so packages can be installed from locally cached wheels.

   Heavy packages like `numpy`, `aiohttp`, `solana`, `torch` and `faiss` install automatically with `pip install .[uvloop]`.
 Running `python -m solhunter_zero.main --auto` (or `./run.sh` on Unix) performs